The Daily Illini

-The Daily Illini, commonly known as the DI, is a student-run newspaper that has been published for the community of the University of Illinois Urbana-Champaign since 1871.
-Weekday circulation during fall and spring semesters is 7,000; copies are distributed free at more than 100 locations throughout Champaign–Urbana.
+The Daily Illini, commonly known as The DI, is a student-run newspaper that has been published for the community of the University of Illinois Urbana-Champaign since 1871.
+Now distributed monthly, the magazine-style newspaper is available at more than 150 locations across Champaign-Urbana.
+Circulation during fall and spring semesters is 9,000; copies are distributed for free.

+Print editions dating back to 2012 are available on Issuu.

 The paper is published by Illini Media Company (IMC), a not-for-profit corporation which owns several other student-run media outlets, and also operates WPGU 107.1 FM, a student-run commercial radio station.
-While the IMC has no official ties to the university, university professors and others in the academic community serve on its board of directors.
-The newspaper’s staff has both full-time professionals and students.
+The IMC is operationally fully independent from the university, though it does receive a portion of student fee money that students vote to send to the company.
+The company's Board of Directors is made up of alumni, community members, faculty representatives and students.

-The paper is published daily online and once a month in print as a magazine-style newspaper.
+The paper is published daily online.